Home > Pies, Tarts, and Crisps > Winter Citrus and Cream Oatmeal Tarts

 • Coconut Cream – Canned coconut milk solids are whipped into a light and airy whipped cream.
 And sweeten to taste with even more honey.

-• Oatmeal Tart Crust – Bottom line on this tart crust – it tastes like an oatmeal cookie.
+• Oatmeal Tart Crust – The bottom line on this tart crust – it tastes like an oatmeal cookie.
 And even better – it is gluten free and refined sugar free!

 Two mini cream and winter citrus oatmeal tarts on a table

-• Rolled Oats – I recommend gluten free rolled oats, and I like to use Bob’s Red Mill Gluten Free Oats.
-Rolled oats are whole whereas instant (quick) tend to be cut up.
+• Rolled Oats – Rolled oats are whole whereas instant (quick) tend to be cut up.

 • Blanched Almond Flour – You can swap in AP flour 1:1, but to keep the tart gluten free, stick with almond flour.